Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 Conversion of a type to a compStrirng is done by using the helper type typeToCompString.<br>
 typeToCompString takes a  type as a template parameter and has a member type named 'type' which is the string representation of the type.<br>

-typeToCompString can be manually extended to convert other types.<br>
+typeToCompString can be manually extended to convert other types, such as, user-defined types.<br>

 ### if no conversion exists
 If no conversion for a type exists, the compString "[no name given to type]" will be returned.<br>

 typeToCompString can accept any type.<br>
+Templated types will have their own section, separate from the rest.<br>

 ## non-templated types to compString